discord/lilliput/README.md

 func (f *lilliput.Framebuffer) OrientationTransform(orientation lilliput.ImageOrientation)
 ```
 Rotate and/or mirror framebuffer according to orientation value.
 If you
-pass the `orientation` value given by the image's `ImageHeader`, the result
+pass the `orientation` value given by the image's `ImageHeader`, then the
-will be that the resulting image has its orientation normalized to the
+resulting image has its orientation normalized to the
 default orientation.

 ```go